21 Beautiful & Fun Places to Visit in and Around Nairobi, Kenya

 Image from The Forest

-In addition to the zipline tour, The Forest also has an array of activities to do including mountain biking, paintballing, and archery, amongst others.
-It is located about an hour away from the city but can be done as an easy day trip from Nairobi.
+In addition to the zipline tour, The Forest also has an array of activities to do, including mountain biking, paintballing, and archery, among others.
+It is located about an hour away from the city, but can be done as an easy day trip from Nairobi.

 18. Burudani Adventure Park